Medical Policy: 07.01.60

 Some of the benefits of using VNS may include less-severe or shorter seizures, a reduction in seizure frequency, improved recovery periods after seizures, and a lessening of seizure clusters.
 Individuals undergoing VNS must be aware that seizure control improves over time, and that although VNS may reduce the frequency and magnitude of seizure activity, the need remains for ongoing, concurrent, anti-seizure medical regimen.

 The stimulator is generally activated two to four weeks after implantation, although in some cases it may be activated in the operating room at the time of implantation.
 The physician programs the stimulator with a small hand-held computer, programming software, and a programming wand.
 The strength and duration of the electrical impulses are programmed.
 The amount of stimulation varies by case, but is usually initiated at a low level and slowly increased to a suitable level for the individual.
-The device runs continuously and is programmed to turn on and shut off for specific periods of time (for example, 30 seconds on, and 5 minutes off).

 Patients are provided with a handheld magnet to control the stimulator at home (which must be activated by the physician to magnet mode).
 When the magnet is placed over the pulse generator site and then moved away, extra stimulation is delivered, regardless of the treatment schedule.
 Holding the magnet over the pulse generator will turn the stimulation off.
 Removing it will resume the stimulation cycle.
 This can be done by the patient, family members, friends or caregivers.